-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 898 Lee 2021 Sponsor Ensures that expungements and reductions of felonies to misdemeanors are correctly represented on a person's record if multiple courts are involved.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB1468 Glazer 2022 Neutral Requires a court, on a finding of factual innocence, to issue two orders: (1) an order entitling the defendant to the nonmonetary relief a vailable; and (2) on written or oral motion of any party in the case or the court, an order that the records in the case be sealed, including any record of arrest or detention.
+If a sealing order is made, requires the court to give the defendant a copy of that order and inform the defendant that they may thereafter state they were not arrested for that charge and that they were not convicted of that charge, and that they were found innocent of that charge by the court.
+I,IV AB 898 Lee 2021 Sponsor Ensures that expungements and reductions of felonies to misdemeanors are correctly represented on a person's record if multiple courts are involved.
 IV, VI AB 1308 Ting 2021 Oppose, unless funded Expands recently enacted law (AB 1076 (Ting); Stats.
 2019, ch.
-578) making individuals with arrests or convictions eligible for automatic relief if, among other criteria, the arrest or conviction occurred on or after January 1, 1973.
-VII ACA 3 Kamlager 2021 No position Seeks to amend article I, section 6 of the California Constitution to provide that slavery and involuntary servitude are prohibited.
-I, IV SB 827 Committee on Public Safety 2021 Support/ Sponsor Allows courts to offer the option of electronic delivery of "documents, or the data contained in the documents," to attorneys, the California Department of Corrections and Rehabilitation (CDCR), and county jails.
+578) making individuals with arrests or convictions eligible for automatic relief if, a mong other criteria, the arrest or conviction occurred on or after January 1, 1973.
+VII ACA 3 Kamlager 2021 No position Seeks to a mend article I, section 6 of the California Constitution to provide that slavery and involuntary servitude are prohibited.
+I,IV SB 827 Committee on Public Sa fety 2021 Support/ Sponsor Allows courts to offer the option of electronic delivery of "documents, or the data contained in the documents," to attorneys, the California Department of Corrections and Rehabilitation (CDCR), and county jails.
 Permits attorneys, CDCR, and county jails to opt in and choose the electronic delivery option either orally or in writing.
 Finally, requires courts to continue to deliver the documents via U.S. mail to any entity-attorney, CDCR, or county-does not request electronic delivery.
-III AB 2265 Quirk-Silva 2020 Support Authorizes counties to use Mental Health Services Act (MHSA) funds to, among other things, (1) treat a person with co-occurring mental health and substance use disorders when the person would be eligible for treatment of the mental health disorder under the MHSA, and (2) assess whether a person has co-occurring mental health and substance use disorders and treat a person who is preliminarily assessed to have co-occurring mental health and substance use disorders even when the person is later determined not to be eligible for services provided with MHSA funds.
-IV Expands the availability of mental health treatments for participants in Collaborative Justice Court programs in Los Angeles County.
-AB 2545 Quirk 2020 Sponsor Enhances the efficiency of courts and other justice partners by allowing courts to electronically deliver certain documents to counsel for convicted persons, district attorneys, the California Department of Corrections, and county jails, when they opt into electronic delivery.
 III